Guide to Wiltshire Ham: A classic British favourite

 Wiltshire Ham is typically made from pork leg that’s been brined and sometimes lightly smoked for added depth.
 The brine solution, which may include a blend of salt, sugar, and subtle spices, gives Wiltshire Ham its signature balance of savoury and mild sweetness.
 This process infuses the meat with flavour while locking in moisture, creating a ham that’s juicy and tender, whether served hot or cold.

-Why Wiltshire Ham Is So Special
+Why Wiltshire Ham is so special

 Wiltshire Ham’s unique curing method sets it apart from other hams, delivering a product with moistness, tenderness, and rich taste.
 While some hams are dry-cured or heavily salted, Wiltshire Ham’s brining technique keeps it from becoming overly salty or dry.
 The subtle flavour of the ham is versatile enough to serve in a roast, on a charcuterie board, or even in sandwiches, with a delicate balance that complements rather than overwhelms.